Shi Le: As emperor

-In 330, Shi Le assumed the title "Heavenly King" (Tian Wang) and made his wife Lady Liu the queen and his son Shi Hong the crown prince; he granted another son, Shi Hong (石宏, note different character) the Prince of Qin the title "Grand Chanyu," as official leader of the five nomadic tribes (collectively called in Chinese as Wu Hu) under his rule.
+In 330, Shi Le assumed the title "Heavenly King" (Tian Wang) and made his wife Lady Liu the queen and his son Shi Daya the crown prince; he granted another son, Shi Hong (石宏) the Prince of Qin the title "Grand Chanyu," as official leader of the five nomadic tribes (Note: collectively called in Chinese as Wu Hu) under his rule.
 This drew secret ire from Shi Hu, who felt that as the general who had contributed the most to Shi Le's campaign successes, he should have been the crown prince or at least Grand Chanyu and was not satisfied with his title as the Prince of Zhongshan.
 Later that year, Shi assumed the title of emperor and made Princess Liu the empress.

-Shi Le, not realizing Shi Hu's intentions, still trusted Shi Hu greatly, despite warnings from his advisors Cheng Xia (the brother of Crown Prince Hong's mother Consort Cheng) and Xu Guang, who advised him to gradually strip Shi Hu's powers and transfer them to Shi Hong.
+Shi Le, not realizing Shi Hu's intentions, still trusted Shi Hu greatly, despite warnings from his advisors Cheng Xia (Note: the brother of Crown Prince Hong's mother Consort Cheng) and Xu Guang, who advised him to gradually strip Shi Hu's powers and transfer them to Shi Hong.
 In 332, Shi Le did transfer some of Shi Hu's authority to Shi Hong and the eunuch Yan Zhen (嚴震), but this only served to aggravate Shi Hu.

 In 333, Shi Le grew ill, and Shi Hu, during Shi Le's illness, began to put his sons in command of armies, preparing for a coup.
 When Shi Le died in the fall, Shi Hu immediately seized power in a coup, killing Cheng and Xu.
 Apparently pursuant to Shi Le's directions, he was secretly buried at a location unknown publicly, and an empty casket was instead buried in a grand ceremony at an imperial tomb.
 Shi Hu made Shi Hong take the throne, but would depose Shi Hong in 334 and seize the throne himself.
-Shi Le's descendants would all die at Shi Hu's hands.
+Shi Le's descendants would eventually all die at Shi Hu's hands.